Blendify/blender-manual/blender_docs/manual/preferences/save_load.rst

    This option may slow down Blender when you quit, or under normal operation when Blender is saving your backup files.
-   Using this option traces processor time for file size.
+   Using this option trades processor time for file size.
 Load UI
    Default setting is to load the Window layout
-   (the :doc:`workspaces </interface/window_system/workspaces>`) of the saved file.
+   (the :doc:`Workspaces </interface/window_system/workspaces>`) of the saved file.
    This can be changed individually when loading a file from the *Open blend-file* panel of the :doc:`File Browser </editors/file_browser/index>`.